mijp1/castep-docs/docs/tutorials/Bonding_and_Charge/ELF.md

 ![100 lattice ELF Si no atoms](Si_ELF2.png){width="40%"}

 This tells us a rather interesting story - the atoms are highly localised along the covalent Si-Si bonds, but relatively delocalised near the atoms themselves.
+They are especially delocalised in regions where is no bonding or atoms - there electrons are effectively free.
 ## HF

 For HF we will use the `cell` file: